frc5687/2021-tutorial/EXAMS/controls.md

 # Level Four Controls Exam

-A level four licenese holder can write new code to add features or control new hardware added to the robot.
+A level one programmer can write new code to add features or control new hardware added to the robot.

 - Create a subsystem with one sensor and one actuator.
 - Create a default command to run the subsystem based on operator input.